Radiative corrections to the nucleon isovector $g_V$ and $g_A$: Materials and Methods

-\end{linenomath} which is independent of the hadronic scale $\mu_0$.
-The resummation of leading logarithms and inclusion of next-to-leading logarithmic corrections increases the radiative correction to the vector coupling constant by $0.055\%$.
+\end{linenomath} with an uncertainty estimate from the hadronic input but without perturbative errors, is independent of the hadronic scale $\mu_0$ with a cancellation between logarithms in Eq.~(\ref{eq:gV_one_loop}) and the logarithm from the OPE term in ${\overline T}_3$.
+The resummation of leading logarithms and inclusion of next-to-leading logarithmic corrections according to Refs.~\citep{Hill:2019xqk,Cirigliano:2023fnz} increases the radiative correction to the vector coupling constant by $0.055\%$.
 Adding also the uncertainty estimate by varying the matching scales and the hadronic scale $\mu_0$, we obtain \begin{linenomath}

 \end{linenomath}